charles-amyx/11ty-starter/src/index.md

   title: 'Welcome to Your Eleventy App'
   desc:
-    'For a guide and recipes on how to configure / customize this project, check out the <a href="https://www.11ty.dev/docs/" class="text-gray-900
-    font-medium underline">Eleventy</a> and <a href="https://vitejs.dev/"
+    'For a guide and recipes on how to configure / customize this project, check out the <a href="https://www.11ty.dev/docs/" class="font-medium text-gray-900 underline">Eleventy</a> and <a href="https://vitejs.dev/" class="font-medium text-gray-900 underline">Vite</a> documentation.'
-    class="text-gray-900 font-medium underline">Vite</a> documentation.'
 ---

 ## Community